Breakpoints

 Orientation-Based Adapt

-You can also use orientation-based media queries to create different layouts for landscape and portrait modes:
+You can also use orientation-based media queries to create different layouts for landscape and portrait modes, or combine with screen size breakpoints

 import { Adapt, Stack, Heading } from '@hoverinc/design-system-react-native';const OrientationLayout = () => ( <Stack flex={1}> <Adapt when="portrait"> <Stack backgroundColor="blue" flex={1} justifyContent="center"> <Heading color="$textPrimaryInvert">Portrait Mode</Heading> </Stack> </Adapt> <Adapt when="landscape"> <Stack backgroundColor="green" flex={1} justifyContent="center"> <Heading color="$textPrimaryInvert">Landscape Mode</Heading> </Stack> </Adapt> </Stack>);